kristoffer-dyrkorn/software-renderer/tutorial/7/README.md

 Choosing 4 bits means we multiply incoming floating point numbers by 2^4 = 16 before rounding off to an integer.
 To get from a fixed point representation back to a normal number (an integer) we shift right by 4 places.

-All of our needed operations is implemented in a class called FixedPointVector, we will not go through the code there now.
-However, in the next section we will look at how we convert the code from using floating point numbers to fixed point numbers.
+All of our needed operations is implemented in the class `FixedPointVector`, and we will not go through that code now.
+However, in the next section we will look at how we convert the rasterizer code from using floating point numbers to using the fixed point representation.